debomatic/debomatic/docs/guide.rst

 How to prepare source packages
 ------------------------------

-Deb-o-Matic can fetch .orig.tar.gz files automatically if already available on main distribution archive (e.g. http://archive.debian.com/debian), so you can choose not to include .orig.tar.gz sometimes.
-You always need to include it in case of new upstream version or new packages.
+Deb-o-Matic can automatically fetch upstream tarballs if already available on main distribution archive (e.g. http://archive.debian.com/debian), so you can choose not to include them in such cases.
+You always need to include them in case of new upstream version or new packages.

 Modules